User-Centered Design (UCD): How to Design for People, Not Just Pixels

 Prototyping, Usability Testing, and Iteration

-In conclusion, UCD also involves iteration; an iterative design process is a cyclical approach where modifications are made based on user feedback gathered during the testing phases.
-Iteration ensures constant improvement of the products and services to meet user demands more appropriately at different development stages.
-By iterating frequently as they proceed with UCD processes, designers can make offerings that match business objectives while satisfying target audience preferences, resulting in successful outcomes for all stakeholders.
+Iteration ensures constant improvement of products and services to more appropriately meet user demands at different development stages.
+By frequently iterating as they proceed with UCD processes, designers can make offerings that match business objectives while satisfying target-audience preferences, resulting in successful outcomes for all stakeholders.

 Source: Amélie Mourichon on Unsplash